Sitting at your desk for several hours at a time can contribute to a sedentary lifestyle which can have adverse effects on your health.

 It is made with a comfortable, thick cushioned seat and the base cover is made from PP material.

-It features an ergonomic design with 360-degree swivel feature allowing you to tilt left and right at 30-degree.
+It features an ergonomic design with 360-degree swivel feature allowing you to tilt left and right at 15-degrees.

-The stool can height adjust to 32.3 inches tall with the push of a button and has a balanced stable iron base.
+The stool can height adjust from 22.3 to 28.1 inches tall with the push of a button and has a balanced stable iron base.

-It comes in black and red and is easy to assemble.
+It comes in a variety of colours such as black, red, blue and grey, and is easy to assemble.

-Also, keep in mind that the weight capacity for this is not listed.
+Keep in mind that the weight capacity for this chair is rather low at 154 pounds.

-Nonetheless, this is a very cost-effective product ideal for persons looking for a decent standing desk chair without the high price tag.
+Nonetheless, this is a very cost-effective product ideal for persons looking for a decent standing desk chair from a reputable brand.

-Pros: Item is portable and easy to travel with, features an ergonomic design, cost-effective and easy to assemble.
+Pros: Features an ergonomic design, cost-effective and easy to assemble.

 This is another cost-friendly option for buyers on a budget.

-Ideal for desks and work stations this Ergo active stool from Uprite is designed for you to actively alternate between standing and sitting throughout the day.
+Ideal for desks and work stations this active stool from Puluomis is designed for you to actively alternate between standing and sitting throughout the day.

-The adjustable height options range from 22 to 28 inches with the touch of a button and the chair allows you to lean forward and backward to maintain proper and active posture while you work.
+The adjustable height options range from 22 to 27 inches (there is also a 26 to 31 inches model available) with the touch of a button and the chair allows you to lean forward and backwards to maintain proper and active posture while you work.

 Plus, for ease of movement you can take advantage of the built-in handle.